runnersaw/SoftSysMotivatedMimosas/README.md

 ### Authors

 - Deniz Celik
 - Chong Swee Goh
 - Sawyer Vaughan
 - Chris Wallace

 Our project is to create a program that replicates portions of [GDB](https://www.gnu.org/software/gdb/).
 GDB is a software program that allows developers to debug programs and give many pieces of useful information about the execution and state of the program.

+See more on our [project website](http://sawyervaughan.com/SoftSysMotivatedMimosas)

 ### Getting Started